 5. Be clear.
 Don’t sugarcoat.
 Don’t try and serve up the “positive-negative-positive” feedback sandwich.
 Surrounding the pill in jelly doesn’t make it go down easier — it only muddles the medicine.
 People leave such conversations hearing what they wanted to hear… rather than what they needed to know.

 6. Keep it simple.
 Sometimes the key to communication and interpersonal skills is simply to be a reductionist — less is more, and simpler is better.
 Don’t go for long wind-ups and exposition.
 Your employee is likely to be anxious enough as it is.
 Keep it short and direct.

 7. Use a consistent technique.
-Here are two simple methods I like, and frequently offer my clients: “OIS” (Observation > Impact > Suggestion); or “What? > So What? > Now What?”.
-For that third phase of feedback (“Suggestion” or “Now What?”), suggest specific improvements that are within their capacity, such as modest mindset and/or behavioral changes.
-(If the problem is deeper than that, it may not be feedback that’s needed, but the recognition that you need to make a change.)
+Here’s the method I like, and frequently offer my clients: “OIS” (Observation > Impact > Suggestion).
+“Here’s the pattern or what you are doing, here’s how that’s affecting people or conditions, and here’s one suggestion going forward as to how to improve it.”
+For your suggestion please pick a single specific behavior change that is within their capacity and character to do.
+(If the problem is much bigger than that, it may not be feedback that’s needed, but the recognition that you need to make a change.)